littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Inquisitive Bent (Hive Mind) - The Hive Mind has a deep and impatient curiosity about the universe. (+15% survey speed, +10% anomaly research speed, +10% anomaly find chance)

-Big Picture Thinker (Hive Mind) - Vast and ambitious are the plans of the Hive Mind, and so it is not distracted by its own expansion to fit these designs. (+10 admin cap)
+Big Picture Thinker (Hive Mind) -  Vast and ambitious are the plans of the Hive Mind.
+It easily sees the whole blueprint of even the grandest projects. (+15% terraform and megastructure build speed)

 Analgesic Stoicism (Hive Mind) - The Hive Mind feels all the bodily aches and irritants experienced by its drones, but its resolve to expand overrides any concern for personal comfort. (+10% habitability)